 Key Tips While Dealing With Stock Catalysts

-You Must Use a Stock Screener
+Use a Stock Screener

 Trade Only High-Volume Stocks

-No matter how amazing the catalyst might be, if there isn’t sufficient volume, stay away!
+No matter how amazing the catalyst might be, if the volume is low, stay away!

 Now, if we’re talking about volume, we have to also talk about volatility.
 Volatility is a measure of how quickly a stock’s price moves up or down.
 The faster it moves, the higher the volatility.

-Always Seek More Knowledge
+Seek More Knowledge in My Trading Challenge

 The Bottom Line

-What’s your experience in trading stock catalysts?
+What’s your experience in trading catalysts?
 Leave a comment and share your successes, your failures — I want to hear all of it!